oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

      ![Add Column Comment in APEX](images/apex_sql_add_comment.png)

-6. Copy the SQL below to update values for specific rows in the EBA_COUNTRIES table
+6. Copy the SQL below to update values for specific rows in the EBA_COUNTRIES table.

     Paste the PL/SQL: